ximlel/ximlel.github.io/source/en/about/index.md

 ## Curriculum Vitae:

-Lei Xin, a lecturer and advisor for postgraduate students at the School of Science, China University of Geosciences, Beijing, and a class teacher for undergraduate students majoring in Data Computing and Application.
-I work on the research of computational compressible fluid dynamics for a long time, mainly studying numerical methods for compressible multi-material flow problems, involving the numerical simulation of physical processes at the material interface of multi-material flow and the suppression of numerical instability at the material interface.
+Lei Xin, an associate professor and advisor for postgraduate students at the School of Science, China University of Geosciences, Beijing, and a class teacher for undergraduate students majoring in Data Computing and Application.
+I work on the research of computational compressible fluid dynamics and radiation processes, mainly studying numerical methods for compressible multi-material flow problems, involving the numerical simulation of physical processes at the material interface of multi-material flow and the suppression of numerical instability at the material interface.
 I have published several academic papers as the first author in well-known SCI journals such as J. Comput.
 Phys., Phys.
 Fluids, Comput.
 Fluids.

 ## Education Experience: